AGCoL

 6g2This could start a new set, but is not followed by another paired gene.

-As shown earlier, sometimes two genes look as one, so the Gene Delimiter option is important to view these.
+Sometimes two genes look as one, so the Sequence Filter Gene Delimiter option is important to view these.

 Collinear Highlight and Gene Lines